johnboiles/obs-mac-virtualcam/README.md

 ## License

-This software is licensed as GPLv2 (as it may someday become a part of [obsproject/obs-studio](https://github.com/obsproject/obs-studio) via [johnboiles/obs-mac-virtualcam](https://github.com/johnboiles/obs-mac-virtualcam)).
+This software is licensed as MIT.
+Do what you want with it!
+But please, if you find ways to improve this software, or you find bugs, please open a [Pull Request](https://github.com/johnboiles/coremediaio-dal-minimal-example/pulls) so others can benefit from it!